aleinnocenzi/EasyRASH/README.md

 # Technical details

 Academic project developed for the course of Web Techologies.
-Developed using python and Flask framework for the backend, and angularjs for the frontend UI is built following Material Design guidelines and using Angular Material, an angular module that implements the Google Material Design
+Developed using python and Flask framework for the backend, and angularjs for the frontend.
+UI is built following Material Design guidelines and using Angular Material, an angular module that implements the Google Material Design.

 # Usage